by Jason McLaughlin | February 19, 2015 11:13 am

 It all started almost a dozen years ago in Colorado when Dale Katechis of Oskar Blue’s thought it’d be “funny” to put his Dale’s Pale Ale in a can.
 At the time, little did he know that his sense of humor would revolutionize an industry.

 However, the craze didn’t happen overnight.
 Many craft producers and consumers alike held a negative view of aluminum.
 Foremost was the idea that the metal would transfer a taste to the beer.
-This is an understandable worry, but this concern is thwarted by the application of a water-based polymer that lines the inside of the cans to form an impervious barrier between the aluminum and the precious liquid.
+This is an understandable worry.
+However, if you take the example of 16 oz brite cans, you can see that this particular concern could be thwarted by the application of a water-based polymer that lines the inside of the cans to form an impervious barrier between the aluminum and the precious liquid.
 There is, however, the issue of tasting the aluminum with your mouth when drinking straight out of the can, but when poured into a glass; there should be no trace detectable.

 Since there should be no worries of off-flavors to your discerning taste buds, there are lots of great reasons for Nebraskans to enjoy their locally canned brew.
 Zac Triemert of Brickway Brewery and Distillery in Omaha says, “Cans fully protect the beer from damaging light rays that cause skunking.
 They are also much lighter than glass, fully recyclable and you can bring them to the golf course, beach, or your favorite summer concert.”
 Zac started canning at nearly the moment his brewery started pumping out beer.